Book a Free Consultation

 • Lose the chance to make charitable donations of their choosing

-Challenges Women Face
+Challenges Women Face With Wills

-Women with annual incomes below CA$50,000 often felt their assets were too minimal to justify a will (25%) or that legal costs were too high(23%).
+Women with annual incomes below $50,000 Canadian often felt their assets were too minimal to justify a will (25% of women answered this) or that legal costs were too high (23% of women answered this).
 In contrast, only 12% of men reported cost as a barrier.

 The Necessity of Estate Planning

 A will is a vital component of estate planning, but it’s only one piece of the bigger picture.
-Estate planning also that individuals have sufficient funds for retirement.
+Estate planning also ensures that individuals have sufficient funds for retirement.

 How We Can Help